Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 ## Rest

 Rest in JavaScript is the same as destructuring an array or object.
-In the array example, how would you extract just the first element and not bother about the "rest"?
+In the array example, how would you extract the first element and not bother about the "rest"?
 We could use indexing.
 True.
 Then what about getting the rest of the data and not the first?

 ```js
 const numbers = [1, 2, 3];